What are the most popular tours from Phuket?

 15.30: Relax, swim and snorkel on Koh Khai Nai, a small island on the way back.

-16.30: Arrive at the pier and depart to your hotel.
+16.30: Arrive at the pier and depart for your hotel.

 What’s good:

-a) It’s still beautiful a beautiful island, despite being spoiled mainly by unstoppable construction.
+a) It’s still a beautiful island despite being spoiled mainly by unstoppable construction.

 b) It’s not very far from Phuket and affordable if you go by ferry

-c) The island being in a bay, it is accessible all year round (unlike Similan)
+c) The island, being in a bay, is accessible all year round (unlike Similan)

 d) Maya Bay is open again!